szolowicz/anti-testportal/README.md

 ## Motivation

 I got few negative grades at school because of this website, because I am too busy to learn :]

-also these are just seven lines of code..